 Dr Daniel Brown

-Daniel’s research centres on the psychology of human excellence and well-being.
-Specifically, his work focuses on understanding and facilitating thriving in humans, stress and emotion, athlete transitions, and the development and assessment of psychosocial interventions.
+My current research centres on the psychology of human excellence and well-being.
+Specifically, my work focuses on understanding and facilitating thriving in humans, athlete transitions and developmental experiences, and the development and assessment of interventions used in sport and performance psychology.